 All this has been a genuine debate in evolutionary biology, but Fine’s summary is partisan.
 A 2016 meta-analysis—a systematic research review—confirmed the idea that, across the animal kingdom, sexual selection is generally stronger for males.
 Perhaps this review appeared too late for Fine to cite, but it does rather puncture her picture of “a state of turmoil” in the science of sexual selection.
 On the contrary, Bateman’s theories seem to hold up pretty well.

 So much for the fumbled discussion of animals in general.
 What about humans in particular?
-Fine makes great sport of a statement from psychologist David Schmitt, who wrote that “one man can produce as many as 100 offspring by indiscriminately mating with 100 women in a given year”, implying that “men’s mating strategies [should] favour at least some desire for sexual variety”.
+Fine makes great sport of a 2003 statement from psychologist David Schmitt, who wrote that “one man can produce as many as 100 offspring by indiscriminately mating with 100 woman in a given year”, implying that “men’s mating strategies [should] favour at least some desire for sexual variety”.
 This logic provides part of the explanation for more promiscuous males.
 How silly, argues Fine.
 She calculates that the probability of this hundred-baby strategy working would be around 3.63×10-156 (a very small number indeed).
-The problem is that this is a fairly outrageous quote mine of Schmitt, who in the very next sentence explained that the strategy would “rarely, if ever, produce 100 offspring”, arguing that what matters is that males who adopt the strategy will tend, on average, to have more children than will women.
+But Schmitt has since clarified this point* – in a 2005 article, he explained that the strategy would “rarely, if ever, produce 100 offspring”, arguing that what matters is that males who adopt the strategy will tend, on average, to have more children than will women.
 It’s the Bateman Gradient again, and there is convincing evidence that it is found in humans.
-In what one might call an ‘interesting’ scholarly tactic, Fine sheepishly alludes to Schmitt’s full argument in an endnote referenced three pages after the original partial quotation.
+In what one might call an ‘interesting’ scholarly tactic, Fine sheepishly alludes to Schmitt’s clarification in an endnote referenced three pages after the original quotation.

 This fits into a pattern: evidence contrary to Fine’s position is often cited, but it’s not mentioned in the text, instead being relegated to endnotes where it can’t cause too much trouble.
 Witness, for instance, Fine’s mention of “stereotype threat”, where a single supporting study is discussed in the text but a contrary meta-analysis is only mentioned in the endnote.
 Or her discussion of a 2015 paper on how males’ and females’ brains aren’t essentially different, but are a mosaic of features: you wouldn’t know that four strong scientific critiques of the study had been published (with a response) unless you flick to the back of the book.
 This allows Fine to use the main text to critique only the most overblown claims about sex differences, and avoid having to deal at length with more reasonable arguments.